-- FMJ11.1 A candidate intending to submit a project in the hope of the completion of the requirements for the award of the degree in either June or December, must, in the year in which the project is to be submitted, inform the supervisor in writing of such intention by 15 Febuary or 15 July respectively in the year in which the report is to be submitted.
-The final date for receipt of the project report submitted in the hope of the award of the degree either in June or December is 30 March or 31 August respectively. - FMJ11.2 After consultation with the supervisor, a candidate shall submit two bound copies and one CD ROM in specified digital format of his/her project report to the supervisor who is responsible for appointing an external examiner of the project report.
-Where more than two examiners are appointed a candidate may be required to submit an appropriate number of additional bound copies. - FMJ11.3 No project report or part thereof which has previously been submitted for examination for any degree at any university shall be accepted for a Master's degree in the Faculty of Engineering & the Built Environment.
+A candidate intending to submit a dissertation in the hope of the completion of the FMJ111 requirements for the award of the degree in either June or December, must, in the year in which the dissertation is to be submitted, inform the supervisor in writing of such intention by 15 February or 15 July respectively in the year in which the dissertation is to be submitted.
+The final date for receipt of the minor dissertation submitted in the hope of the award of the degree either in June or December is 30 March or 31 August respectively.

-FMJ12.1 When presenting his or her project report the candidate shall by so doing grant a free licence to the University to publish it in whole or part at any time and in any manner or format that the University deems fit.
+- FMJ11.2 After consultation with the supervisor, a candidate shall submit two bound copies and one CD ROM in specified digital format of his/her dissertation to the supervisor who is responsible for appointing an internal and an external examiner of the minor dissertation.
+Where more than two examiners are appointed a candidate may be required to submit an appropriate number of additional bound copies. - FMJ11.3 No minor dissertation or part thereof which has previously been submitted for examination for any degree at any university shall be accepted for a Master's degree in the Faculty of Engineering & the Built Environment.

-FMJ12.2 No publication may, without the prior permission of the University, contain a statement that the published material was or is to be submitted in part or in full for this degree.
+- FMJ12.1 When presenting his or her minor dissertation the candidate shall by so doing grant a free licence to the University to publish it in whole or part at any time and in any manner or format that the University deems fit. - FMJ12.2 No publication may, without the prior permission of the University, contain a statement that the published material was or is to be submitted in part or in full for this degree.